avkap007/cujcs-website/README.md

 ---

-## 🔍 Development Notes

-This project uses Vite with React and TypeScript.
-The following plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-For production applications, we recommend updating the ESLint configuration to enable type-aware lint rules.
-See the [Vite documentation](https://vitejs.dev/guide/) for more details.
+## 🧩 How to Add or Edit Content

+- **Add/Edit a Page:** Create or edit a file in `src/pages/`.
+Each file is a route.
+- **Add/Edit a Component:** Create or edit a file in `src/components/`.
+Import into pages/layouts as needed.
+- **Add/Edit Data:** Place JSON files in `src/data/` and import them into your components/pages for dynamic content.
+- **Add/Edit Images:** Place images in `src/assets/` or `public/` and reference them in your code.

+---

-## Design Reference
+## 🎨 Design Reference
-See attached screenshots for the current design.
+See attached screenshots or Figma for the current design.

-## Color Palette
+## 🎨 Color Palette
 - **Bright Orange:** #F57C00
 - **Light Peach:** #FAC090
 - **Deep Red:** #A70039